solita/solita.github.com/_posts/2015-11-11-raiders-of-the-lost-entropy.md

 manner will consume all entropy.
 Then `/dev/urandom` makes up a bunch of bits, which look random, and puts the result to `/dev/random`.
 Entropy appears from thin air.

-Well, this works if some real entropy is available.
-This magic trick can stretch the threshold where things stop working, but a deterministic algorithm does not really generate any randomness. `rngd` is meant to sample random bits from a hardware source, not from /dev/urandom.
+However, `rngd` is intended to sample real entropy from a hardware source, not fake entropy from `/dev/urandom`.
 It's the linux "driver" for solution 1 mentioned earlier.
-Using it in this manner is very clever, but beware of black voodoo magic.
+This magic trick can stretch the  threshold where things stop working, but a deterministic algorithm does not really generate any randomness.
+Using it in this manner is very clever, but not safe.

-It worked for a while but soon this happened:
+In a real world setting it worked for a while, but soon this happened:

 ```
   Aug 24 14:29:10 xxgsovt23l rngd: failed fips test